What Makes an Heirloom Toy?

 I hope this blogpost gave you some ideas and inspiration how to keep busy when you are stuck inside or at home.
 We would love you to leave some feedback and also share other play ideas in the comment section below.
 That way we can all benefit from each other.

-If you like what I shared here with you and you are looking for more play and learn activities, follow us @playroomstories on Instagram.
+If you like what Jana has shared here with you and you are looking for more play and learn activities, follow along @playroomstories on Instagram.